johans-work/niyanodes/README.md

 ## implementation basics

-A todo list has elements that make it a todo list, and is implementation agnostic.
-You could write one in html or draw one on paper.
-What makes a todo list a todo list is transferrable.
-And like the todo list, niya nodes is also just an abstraction seeking an implementation.
+A todo list has what makes it a todo list, and is implementation agnostic.
+It could be an app, in html or drawn on paper.
+Similarly, niya nodes is also just an abstraction seeking an implementation.

-You can start with
+The Recipe:

 - structure
   - instance tree